rtlabs-com/p-net/doc/using_codesys.rst

 #.
 Install it on a Windows machine by double clicking the icon.

 #.
 From within Codesys, install the "Codesys control for Raspberry Pi"
-   by using the menu Tools/"Codesys installer".
+   by using the menu :menuselection:`Tools --> Codesys installer`.
 #.
-In the "AddOns" section
-   use "Browse" and search for "raspberry".
+In the :guilabel:`AddOns` section use :guilabel:`Browse` and search for "raspberry".
 #.
 Select the relevant row in the
-   results, and click "Install".
-When completed, there should be an entry "Update Raspberry Pi" available in the Tools menu.
+   results, and click :guilabel:`Install`.
+When completed, there should be an entry :guilabel:`Update Raspberry Pi` available in the Tools menu.

 #.
 Restart the program after the installation.